 It’s crucial to understand what precisely major depressive disorder with anxious despair is before delving into solutions.
 Major depressive disorder, commonly known as depression, refers to more or less persistent sadness and lack of interest in daily activities; that person feels hopeless most of the time.
 If added to the mix with anxious pain in depression, another layer of emotional suffering is derived.
 Quite common forms include excess worry, restlessness, and difficulty in concentrating among others, which makes life very difficult to function within.

 The two conditions combined create more emotional pain, leaving the individual caught in this cycle.
-This connection between depression with anxious pain helps understand that the management of both is holistic.
+This connection between depression with anxious pain helps us understand that the management of both is holistic.

 Symptoms of Depression with Anxious